 ## [1] 0.0154331

-P-value is statistically significant at level 0.05 (since 0.015 < 0.05).
-This result could indicate a bias where the population of patients has less men than women.
-However, the statistical evidence is not (yet) very strong as a P-value of 0.015 happens even under the null hypothesis more often than once in a hundred experiments by chance, and more data would be useful to get more convincing evidence to either direction.
+The observed proportion of men in the sample was 0.43 and is thus somewhat below the value of 0.50.
+The P-value 0.015 is statistically significant at level 0.05 (since 0.015 < 0.05).
+This result could indicate a pattern where the population of patients indeed include less men than women.
+However, the statistical evidence is not yet very strong as an observation with a P-value \(\leq 0.015\) happens even under the null hypothesis more often than once in a hundred experiments by chance.
+Thus, more data would still be required to get more convincing evidence to either direction.

-1. If you do a comparison between a treatment gtoup and a placebo group and statistics show a difference with a P-value of 0.003, what does that mean exactly, explained in plain language?
+(3) If you do a comparison between a treatment group and a placebo group and the statistics show a difference with a P-value of 0.003, what does that mean exactly, explained in plain language?
 What about if the P-value were 0.00008?
 Which one of these two P-values would show stronger evidence for a true treatment effect in the underlying population and why?

-P-value of 0.003 from a clinical trial means that we have observed a difference of such a magnitude that it or a more extreme difference would be observed only in 3 out of 1000 clinical trials like this, if the null hypothesis holds, i.e., if there was no true difference between the effects of the treatment and placebo in the target population.
-So we tend to think that it is quite improbable (0.003) to observe at least this extreme data “by chance” when the null hypothesis holds.
-But still, it can happen, even under the null hypothesis.
+A P-value of 0.003 from a clinical trial means that we have observed a difference of such a magnitude that it or a more extreme difference would be observed only in 3 out of 1000 clinical trials like this, if the null hypothesis holds, i.e., if there was no true difference between the effects of the treatment and placebo in the target population.
+Thus, we consider that it is quite improbable (0.003) to observe at least this extreme data “by chance” when the null hypothesis holds.
+However, still such a difference can happen “by chance” under the null hypothesis, it is just quite improbable.

-IMPORTANT: It would be WRONG to say that the probability of this observation being produced “by chance” is 0.003.
-That would suggest that 0.003 was the probability of the null hypothesis while it actually is a probability of certain sets of data under the null hypothesis, and it is NOT a probability of the null hypothesis itself.
-Based on only the P-value, it is never possible to say how probable a null hypothesis is.
+NOTE: It would be WRONG to say that the probability of this observation being produced “by chance” is 0.003.
+Such a statement would suggest that 0.003 was the probability of the null hypothesis while 0.003 actually is a probability of certain sets of data under the null hypothesis, and it is NOT a probability of the null hypothesis itself.
+Based on only the P-value, it is never possible to say how probable the null hypothesis is.

 A P-value of 0.00008 is clearly < 0.003, and it does provide more evidence than the P-value of 0.003 that there is a true treatment effect in the population.
 This is because, typically, a more extreme deviation from the expectation under the null hypothesis is more evidence against the null hypothesis, even though we cannot derive the exact probability of the null hypothesis based on the P-value alone.